 Make sure that the interface has been generated and that it can be found in the corresponding path (i.e. PYTHONPATH).

 demo_quad provides an simple example (quadratic function).
-It shows the continuous and discrete cases and it also compares the callback and inheritance interfaces.
+It shows the continuous and discrete cases and it also compares the standard (Cython) and the object oriented interfaces.
 It is the best starting point to start playing with the Python interface.

-demo_multiprocess is a simple example that combines BayesOpt with the brilliant multiprocessing library.
+demo_multiprocess is a simple example that combines BayesOpt with the standard Python multiprocessing library.
 It shows how simple BayesOpt can be used in a parallelized setup, where one process is dedicated for the BayesOpt and the rests are dedicated to function evaluations.
+Also, it shows that BayesOpt is thread-safe.

 demo_cam is a demonstration of the potetial of BayesOpt for parameter tuning.
 The advantage of using BayesOpt versus traditional strategies is that it only requires knowledge of the desired behavior, while traditional methods for parameter tuning requires deep knowledge of the algorithm and the meaning of the parameters.

-In this case, it takes a simple example (image binarization) and show how a simple behavior (balanced white/black result) matches the result of the adaptive thresholding from Otsu's method -default in SimpleCV-.
-Besides, it find the optimal with few samples (typically between 10 and 20)
+In this case, it takes a simple example (image binarization) and show how optimizing a simple behavior (balanced white/black result) could match the result of the adaptive thresholding from Otsu's method -default in SimpleCV-.
+Besides, it finds the optimal with few samples (typically between 10 and 20).
+It can also be used as reference for hyperparameter optimization.

 These demos use the Matlab interface of the library.
 They can be found in the